pvenancio/gifmachine/README.md

 No interaction is needed and after a minute the pipeline url will appear.
 Note that when you create this stack, the pipeline will automatically start.

 ## Architecture
-The infrastructure solution for gifmachine-on-aws is composed of multiple AWS services:
+This infrastructure solution for gifmachine-on-aws is composed of multiple AWS services:
 * ECS Fargate to handle the containerized gifmachine application;
 * EC2 Network Load Balancer to receive external requests and distribute them among the running gifmachine containers;
 * EC2 Instances to act as a host for: